nrinaudo/kantan.csv/docs/src/main/tut/rows_as_tuples.md

 layout: default
 title:  "Decoding rows as tuples"
 section: tutorial
+sort: 3
 ---

-In a [previous tutorial](01-rows_as_collections.html), we saw how to deal with CSV data composed of rows of homogeneous types.
+In a [previous tutorial](rows_as_collections.html), we saw how to deal with CSV data composed of rows of homogeneous types.
 While a common enough scenario, you'll also find yourself having to deal with heterogeneous data types fairly often.